 - A137.
-Although risks relating to significant non-routine or judgmental matters are often less likely to be subject to routine controls, management may have other responses intended to deal with such risks.
-Accordingly, the auditor's understanding of whether the entity has designed and implemented controls for significant risks arising from non-routine or judgmental matters includes whether and how management responds to the risks.
-Such responses might include: - Control activities such as a review of assumptions by senior management or experts. - Documented processes for estimations. - Approval by those charged with governance. - A138.
-For example, where there are one-off events such as the receipt of notice of a significant lawsuit, consideration of the entity's response may include such matters as whether it has been referred to appropriate experts (such as internal or external legal counsel), whether an assessment has been made of the potential effect, and how it is proposed that the circumstances are to be disclosed in the financial statements.
+Although risks relating to significant non-routine or judgemental matters are often less likely to be subject to routine controls, management may have other responses intended to deal with such risks.
+Accordingly, the auditor's understanding of whether the entity has designed and implemented controls for significant risks arising from non-routine or judgemental matters includes whether and how management responds to the risks.
+Such responses might include: - Control activities such as a review of assumptions by senior management or experts. - Documented processes for estimations.

-16 ISA 330, paragraphs 15 and 21
+16 See ASA 330, paragraphs 15 and 21.

-17 ISA 240, paragraphs 25-27
+7 See ASA 240, paragraphs 25-27.